elizabethpaperno/Cassiopeia-MACHINA-Reimp/README.md

 Main script for running Parsimonious Migration History with Tree Resolution (PMH-TR).

-- Loads a clone tree and leaf site labels, fixing the primary site at the root.
+- loads a clone tree and leaf site labels, fixing the primary site at the root
-- Resolves polytomies implicitly via vertex site labeling in an ILP-based PMH-TR formulation.
+- resolves polytomies implicitly via vertex site labeling in an ILP-based PMH-TR formulation
-- Supports multiple migration pattern sets and selects solutions minimizing μ, then φ, then σ.
+- supports multiple migration pattern sets and selects solutions minimizing μ, then φ, then σ.
-- Outputs optimal labelings, migration graphs, and summary results.
+- outputs optimal labelings, migration graphs, and summary results

 #### Inputs